marek5050/Hyperledger_Todo_App/Part_2.md

 Failed to send Proposal or receive valid response.
 Response null or status is not 200. exiting...
 Failed to invoke successfully :: Error: Failed to send Proposal or receive valid response.
 Response null or status is not 200. exiting...
 ```

-okay, that failed... why?
+Bummer, that failed... why?
 Let's review the logs.

 ```bash
 $ docker logs -f a22342d84768